MDJ-Mikkel-Djurhuus/blockchain/README.md

 # Blockchain
 Blockchain is way to store data.
-It is basicly a linked list, where the data gets bundled together in blocks and just like in a linked list, each block links to the previous block (with cryptography).
+It is basicly a linked list, where the data gets bundled together in blocks and just like in a linked list, each block links to the previous block (in this case with cryptography).

 ## Block
 Represents a block of data (transactions when talking about cryptocurrency).